programminghistorian/jekyll/en/supporters.md

 We are grateful to our many dozens of individual sponsors who contribute through [Patreon](https://www.patreon.com/theprogramminghistorian) or [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7BGHUZRVS4LYL&source=url) donations.
 We particularly want to acknowledge our founding Patreon subscribers at each tier level:

 - Rachel Murphy ('Subscriber')
-- Miriam Posner ('Sponsor')
+- Miriam Posner ('Apprentice')
+- Laura Gayle Green ('Educator')
 - Tim Hitchcock ('Patron')

-We also publicly thank all of our 'Patron' supporters:
+We also publicly thank all of our 'Patron' and 'Educator' supporters:

 - Tim Hitchcock
 - Shawn Graham